zew/go-questionnaire/README.md

 They could then be executed on the command line with the parameters as JSON file.

-* Finish pages and finish field should be harmonized
+* Finish pages and finish field should be harmonized.
+Currently one can either generate your own final page (in the example of the peu2018 survey).
+Or one can set the "finalized" field and then gets system wide: You finished ... at ...

 ## About Go-App-Tpl